jpwilliams/microboot/README.md

 }
 ```

-For an _asynchronous_ step, return your error as the first argument of the callback:
+For a _callback_ step, return your error as the first argument of the callback:

 ``` js
 module.exports = function my_broken_api (arg, done) {